 It can be a tough road when a family member is using drugs and/or alcohol.
-Exploring the way people behave, feel and think when someone is dependent on alcohol and/ or drugs.
+Exploring the way people behave, feel and think when someone is dependent on alcohol and/ when someone is dependent on alcohol and/ or drugs.